targor/JBLRecover/README.md

 # JBLRecover
-ensures that JBL headphones do not go into sleep mode
+ensures that JBL headphones (at least for my Quantum 800) do not go into sleep mode

 # Screenshot: